 Everyone knew him as the one who was friends with the bad beings, the deviant ones, the trouble makers.
 Outsiders.
 Which they assume that he was the same, especially the elders.
 They didn’t know all the bad beings he knew in secret, but they all knew the one main friend that didn’t care to hide their reckless behavior.
 Pippie.

 He didn’t think Pippie was that bad.
 He has done some to make one question for sure, he has probably the worst luck that he had seen on anyone before, but he was always there when he needed him.
 There were times he would keep himself secluded somewhere that he would seek him out and spend the time when he was in the village together.
 When he traveled and Pippie would ask him to go with him, Kito always stayed behind.

 They survived the Lands together.
 They have done things that others knew and didn’t know.
 Not all bad, but not good neither.
 They did dirty work for other friends in the Lands.
 Something he didn’t want to go back to, although Pippie also said he would.
 Only Kito came with him.
 Because they worked together so well.
 But the things he had to do that got blood on his hand he would keep to himself.

 Those weren’t the jobs that were safe for him to do and not the kind to confidentially brag to mother about.
 He left because it was not the future he wanted.
 He wished for a chance to start a family of his own, like the others around him have.
 He simply couldn’t return to the Lands and risk tainting his soul once again, the way their Outside friends had.

-Tainting a soul would dim one’s chance to find one mate.
+Tainting a soul would dim one’s chance to find their mate.
 That it would ruin the tether if one darkened their half that needs to be fitted with another.
 How does one taint their soul?
 Killing someone, for example.